 Discusses the teacher's obligation to help students utilize language which sounds and feels like their own, while helping them to master a language which opens up a larger, wider, deeper world for them and their teachers.

 Women as generalized other and self theory: A strategy for empirical research

 Journal Sex Roles, Subject Behavioral Science, Issue Volume 8, Number 3 / February, 1982

 Forrest A. Deseran, William W. Falk, Louisiana State University, USA

-Abstract Following the argument that women as generalized other (Mead, 1934) could be empirically explored in much the same manner as self concepts, a variant of Kuhn's (1960) twenty statements test was applied to an examination of perceptions of women in general and of the relationship between self concepts and conceptions of women.
+Abstract: Following the argument that women as generalized other (Mead, 1934) could be explored with emperical evidence in much the same manner as self concepts, a variant of Kuhn's (1960) twenty statements test was applied to an examination of perceptions of women in general and of the relationship between self concepts and conceptions of women.